hugoShaka/teleport-challenge/README.md

 Communication between BPF and userspace is done through BPF maps, see `./bpf/types.h` for more information.

+To do so it relies on two "watchers":
+* each watcher is woken up every X seconds/minute and reads its BPF map
+* the tracking watcher is logging the connections (by default every second)
+* the blocking watcher is detecting port scans and issuing blocks (by default every minute)

 ### Limitations

 The program might not detect connections if the amount of incoming connections between two timer ticks exceeds the map size.
 The program might not detect IP scans if the amount of connecting IPs exceeds the map size.

 ### Security considerations